ItsNotGoodName/ansible-role-autorestic/README.md

 # ansible-role-autorestic

 This role installs autorestic and restic from their Github repositories.

 ## Features

 - Install autorestic via github
 - Install restic via github
 - Copy over autorestic configuration
+- Setup cronjobs

 ## Role Variables

 It assumes that the user `root` is handling backups and can be changed with the `autorestic_user` variable.

 You can toggle installing autorestic and restic by setting `autorestic_autorestic_install` and `autorestic_restic_install` to `true` or `false`.

+You can enable cron by setting `autorestic_cron_enable` to `true`.

 ### Required

 None

 ### Optional

 ```yaml
 autorestic_config_yaml:
   locations: